for-GET/jesse/README.md

                       [<<"foo">>]}]}
 ```

-* Since 0.4.0 it's possible to say jesse to collect errors, and not stop
+* Since 0.4.0 it's possible to instruct jesse to collect errors, and not stop
-  immediately when it finds an error in the given json:
+  immediately when it finds an error in the given JSON instance:

 ```erlang
 1> Schema = <<"{\"properties\": {\"a\": {\"type\": \"integer\"}, \"b\": {\"type\": \"string\"}, \"c\": {\"type\": \"boolean\"}}}">>.